ACC for foliated log canonical thresholds: Foliations of rank one on threefolds

 \subsection{Adjunction}

-\begin{thm} Let $\sF$ be a foliation of rank one with at worst simple singularities on a normal threefold $X$, $S$ be an invariant prime divisor on $X$ such that $(X,S)$ is log canonical, and $I$ be a subset of $[0,1]$ containing $1$.
+\begin{thm} Let $\sF$ be a foliation of rank one with at worst simple singularities on a normal threefold $X$, $S$ be an invariant prime divisor on $X$, and $I$ be a subset of $[0,1]$.
 Suppose $(\sF,\Delta)$ is log canonical where $\Delta$ is an effective (non-invariant) divisor whose coefficients belong to $I$.